 Galatians 6:4-5 (NLT) – Pay careful attention to your own work, for then you will get the satisfaction of a job well done, and you won’t need to compare yourself to anyone else.
-5For we are each responsible for our own conduct.
+For we are each responsible for our own conduct.

 What To Do.

 Some years ago, I received a cold call from someone in the community asking me for a donation (I was serving as a pastor at this time).
 This person asked me for money to pay her TV cable bill.
 This was an easy no because they need to own their cable tv bill.
 It is not a necessity to have TV, but it is to have food and shelter.
-Although this might be an extreme case, how many times do we feel stuck simply because we are not doing the tasks in life we CAN and SHOULD accomplish.
+Although this might be an extreme case, how many times do we feel stuck simply because we are not doing the tasks in life we CAN and SHOULD accomplish?

-Consider a few consulting visits with me (in the office, over the phone or in a Zoom Conference Room).
-I can help you cut through the clutter of life to get un-stuck and gain some success in life.
+Schedule a coaching package with Terry (in the office, over the phone, or in a Zoom Online Conference Room).
+I can help you cut through the clutter of life to get un-stuck and gain success in.

 What are you doing to gain ownership of your life?
 Leave a comment below; I’d love to hear what works for you.